Anthem to buy Cigna, creating biggest U.S. health insurer

-The proposed acquisition, the health insurance industry's largest, comes three weeks after Aetna Inc agreed to buy Humana Inc for $37 billion.
+The proposed acquisition, the health insurance industry's largest, comes three weeks after Aetna Inc (AET.N) agreed to buy Humana Inc (HUM.N) for $37 billion.

 Health insurers are finding it tougher to raise prices following the roll-out of President Barack Obama's healthcare law, while grappling with soaring expenses of medications including cancer drugs that can cost each patient more than $100,000 a year.
 Anthem said buying Cigna would help it reduce costs and negotiate lower prices with doctors and hospitals.